 Drop-in computers with common software programs are available at the Library, as is wireless internet access.

 We provide printing/copying for $.10/page black and white and $.50/page for colour.
-We can also scan and fax documents for you.
+We can also scan documents for you.

 We provide research and information services to the public in-person or by phone.
 Library staff assists people in finding information and answers to questions using our vast reference collections.

 Interlibrary loans are items that are borrowed from a library outside of the Shortgrass Library System.
-TAL Online is a great resource to explore if you can’t find the item you’re looking for.
+Alberta Relais is a great resource to explore if you can’t find the item you’re looking for.